-Looking for a Vietnam Tour Package?
+Looking for a Vietnam Tour itinerary?
 Look no further, here’s our detailed guide for things to do in Vietnam.

 Right from French Old Quarters to climbing up Mua caves mountain and visiting the Imperial Citadel with a Forbidden City, our Guest Blogger Seema Misra, gives you an adventurous and interesting 2 weeks itinerary with recommendations on awesome things to do in Vietnam.

-Seema reminisces her Vietnam trip through her beautiful water colour sketches.
+Seema reminisces her Vietnam trip through her beautiful watercolor sketches.

-The words, sketches, photos and the opinions on this blog post are all that of the author’s.
+The words, sketches, photos and opinions on this blog post are all that of the author’s.

 I have always wanted to visit South East Asia, and when we finally planned a 2 week trip this year my husband immediately said “Let’s do Vietnam.”
 Anthony Bourdain’s enticing depiction of Vietnamese cuisine drew him to the country.